paketo-buildpacks/php/rfcs/0001-restructure.md

   * provides: none
   * requires: `php` at `launch`

-  This buildpack generates `php.ini`, sets up env variables and a start command to start the built-in web server.
+  This buildpack sets a start command (type `web`) to start the built-in web server.
+This is the default web server.

 * **php-httpd**:
   Sets up HTTPD as the web server to serve PHP applications.
   * provides: none
   * requires: `php`, `php-fpm`, `httpd`, at `launch`

-  This buildpack generates `httpd.conf` and sets up a start command to run PHP FPM and HTTPD Server.
+  This buildpack generates `httpd.conf` and sets up a start command (type `web`) to run PHP FPM and HTTPD Server.
 Apps need to declare the intention to use httpd in `buildpack.toml`:

 * **php-nginx**:
   Sets up Nginx as the web server to serve PHP applications.
   * provides: none
   * requires: `php`, `php-fpm`, `nginx` at `launch`

-  This buildpack generates `nginx.conf`, sets up a start command to run PHP FPM and Nginx Server.
+  This buildpack generates `nginx.conf` and sets up a start command (type `web`) to run PHP FPM and Nginx Server.
 Apps need to declare the intention to use nginx in `buildpack.toml`:

 * **php-memcached-session-handler**:
   Configures the given memcached service instance as a PHP session